 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-EASC 111 - Environmental Conservation 3 credits Natural Science Foreign Language 102 3 credits ART 101H - Visual Communication (Honors) or HUM 101H - Cultural Traditions (Honors) 3 credits CIS 103 - Applied Computer Technology 3 credits Tech Comp ENGL 196H - Writing in the Humanities and Social Sciences II (Honors) ENGL 195H 3 credits Writing Intensive
+EASC 111 - Environmental Conservation 3 credits Natural Science Foreign Language 102 3 credits ART 101H - Visual Communication (Honors) or HUM 101H - Cultural Traditions (Honors) 3 credits CIS 103 - Applied Computer Technology 3 credits Tech Comp ENGL 196H - Writing in the Humanities and Social Sciences II (Honors) ENGL 195H 3 credits Writing Intensive general education courses indicated above must complete a course substitution request form.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
+A more detailed explanation of the College's general education requirements is also available.

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
-Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under Electronic
+Students who wish to take courses that differ from the